Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Simulations

 \section{Simulations}

-Numerical experiments carried out with the help of the libraries in~\cite{harris2020array, 2020SciPy-NMeth, Hunter:2007, SciPyProceedings_11, mckerns-proc-scipy-2011} are presented here and in Appendix~\ref{appendix:simulation}, to empirically evaluate and compare the performance of our proposed algorithms.
-We first contrast the performance of each algorithm with its single agent counterpart, and do so with 1, 0.1, and 0.01 as choice values for the parameters $\varsigma$ and $\beta$, dropping the subscript temporarily since we hold them constant across agents for now.
+Numerical experiments carried out with the help of the libraries in~\cite{harris2020array, 2020SciPy-NMeth, Hunter:2007, SciPyProceedings_11, mckerns-proc-scipy-2011} are presented here to empirically evaluate and compare the performance of our proposed algorithms.
+We first contrast the performance of each algorithm with its single agent counterpart, with different choice values for the parameters $\varsigma$ and $\beta$, dropping the subscript temporarily since we hold them constant across agents for now.
+Specifically for decentralized UCB1, we conduct performance comparisons over (1) undirected and connected graphs (2) directed and strongly connected graphs.
 We then pit the two decentralized algorithms against each other for $\varsigma=\beta=0.01$.
 Finally, we compare the performance of our decentralized UCB1 algorithm (with $\beta$ being chosen as 1, 0.1, or 0.01) and the algorithm in \cite{jingxuan2021}.

 In all simulations we consider $M=5$ arms with homogeneous rewards drawn from normal distributions (truncated to $[0,1]$) with means $[0.6, 0.5, 0.4, 0.3, 0.2]$.
-Each simulation is run for $T=10,000$ steps on a newly generated $N=20$ agent undirected and connected Erdős–Rényi graph ($p=0.5$).
-The regret curves are obtained by averaging expected cumulative regret over all agents and over all 100 simulation runs.
-For additional simulations on other reward distributions or agent-wise performance comparisons, refer to Appendix~\ref{appendix:simulation}.
+Each simulation is run for $T=10,000$ steps on a newly generated $N=20$ agent undirected and connected (Fig.~\ref{fig:dist_UCB1_vs_single_UCB1} - Fig~\ref{fig:dist_UCB1_vs_previous_alg}) or directed and strongly connected (Fig~\ref{fig:directed_normal}) graphs.
+The regret curves are obtained by averaging the largest regret of all agents (the regret of the worst-performing agent) over all 100 simulation runs.
+The colored region represents the error bar, indicating the range of the regret of the worst-performing agent across all runs.
+For additional simulations on other reward distributions or agent-wise performance comparisons, see Subsection~\ref{appendix:simulation}.

-\textbf{Observations:} From Figures~\ref{fig:dist_KL_vs_single_KL} and~\ref{fig:dist_UCB1_vs_single_UCB1} we immediately see that the decentralized versions of both KL-UCB and UCB1 perform better than their single-agent counterparts with parameter $\varsigma$ (or $\beta$) up to 1.
-It appears that as a general pattern, a lower $\varsigma$ (or $\beta$) corresponds to a lower regret, with diminishing returns as the parameter approaches zero.
-These two observations match the theoretical results in Remark~\ref{re:outperformKL} and Remark~\ref{re:outperformUCB1}, respectively.
+\textbf{Observations:} From Figs.~\ref{fig:directed_normal} and~\ref{fig:dist_UCB1_vs_single_UCB1} we immediately see that the decentralized versions of UCB1 perform better than their single-agent counterparts with suitable choice of parameter $\beta$ over both undirected and connected graphs and directed and strongly connected graphs.
+Similar performance pattern is also observed in Fig.~\ref{fig:dist_KL_vs_single_KL} for comparison between our decentralized versions of KL-UCB and its single-agent counterpart.
+Besides, it appears that as a general pattern, a lower $\varsigma$ (or $\beta$) corresponds to a lower regret, with diminishing returns as the parameter approaches zero.
+These two observations match the theoretical results in Remark~\ref{re:outperformKL} and Remark~\ref{re:outperformUCB1},~respectively.